fls-bioinformatics-core/auto_process_ngs/docs/source/using/import_project.rst

 when the raw sequencing data has been reprocessed to generate new Fastqs using different parameters).

-While the required steps can be performed manually, in these cases the it is recommended that the ``import_project`` command is used as this automates the process.
+While the required steps can be performed manually, in these cases it is recommended that the ``import_project`` command is used as this automates the process.